ZenarchistCode/ZenModPack/readme.txt

 Change Notes:

+20th August 2025:
+ZenDiscordAPI:
+- Moved into its own .pbo file
+- Fixed JSON config file not auto-generating if Utilities folder doesn't exist in Zenarchist folder
+- To generate a new config with the latest default parameters, simply delete your old file + run server
+- Updated GitHub JSON config template file and descriptions
+- Changed default config to have all the optional immersion settings turned off - with new default settings:
+  - All you need is a raid station, a Field Transceiver, and a car battery attached
+  - You no longer need any tools or a territory to build/dismantle a raid alarm
+  - You no longer need to connect a raid dish before you can connect to Discord
+  - You no longer need to have a clear view of sky above raid dish for Discord alerts to work
+  - Turn these settings on for added immersion, but this will improve ease of setting up the mod for newbies
+- Added #define ZENDISCORDAPI to modpack (this is inconsistent and usually only works if you repack the mod)
+- Added compatibility with my ZenTerritories mod contained in my ZenModPack Enormous Package mod
+- Added how long the battery of the raid station will last to the in-game item tooltip/description (days/hours/etc)
+- Added ability to set energy usage per second (604800 max energy means 1.0 = ~1 week of power from full battery)
+- Added ability to configure the tools used for building/dismantling raid station, including bare hands
+- Added ability to type anything into webhook slots, but text will be validated when OK is clicked
+  - Should be able to CTRL + V paste text now without using the button, or type the link manually
+  - But any link which does not start with "https://discord.com/api/webhooks/" will be ignored as it's invalid API

+ZenAntiCombatLogout:
+- Fixed unpinning smoke grenades triggering combat log timer

+ZenModPack:
+- Fixed several defines not working properly when individual .pbos were removed from modpack and some residual repeat code from mods I've moved into their own pbos.

+9th June 2025:
+- ZenSleep changes:
+- Fixed some more nullpointer errors under certain circumstances
+- Set MaximumSecsBuzzedByCombat to zero by default as it can be confusing for players not understanding why they can't sleep after getting attacked by zeds

 8th June 2025:
 - Fixed Winchester rifles despawning (my bad, sorry)
 - Fixed nullpointer in ZenSleep mod when sleeping in tents/modded objects